Bridging the Success Gap After High School

 “There really isn’t a middle-ground at scale that’s offered to students to get a good first job that offers upward mobility, while continuing one’s education,” says John White (New Jersey ‘99).
-John is the co-founder of Propel America, an organization that is piloting a new program for Louisiana and New Jersey students to prepare for and find gainful employment within one year of high school graduation.
-John is also in his eighth year serving as Louisiana state superintendent of education, leading initiatives such as Louisiana Believes, to help ensure that every child is prepared for college or career opportunities.
+White is the co-founder of Propel America, an organization that is piloting a new program for Louisiana and New Jersey students to prepare for and find gainful employment within one year of high school graduation.
+White is also in his eighth year serving as Louisiana state superintendent of education, leading initiatives such as Louisiana Believes, to help ensure that every child is prepared for college or career opportunities.

 Propel America is just one of the many organizations, several of them founded and led by Teach For America alumni, that are collaborating with schools, colleges, and local businesses to help students from underserved communities build bridges to good-paying jobs straight out of high school.

 By integrating career learning into the high school experience, these programs give high school graduates the opportunity to gain professional job experience and earn a living wage before pursuing a four-year college degree.